tonypilz/singleton/README.md

 # Overview
 The library improves the classical singleton pattern with respect to
  - testing
- - controling timepoint and seqence of object construction/destruction
+ - controlling timepoint and seqence of object construction/destruction
- - constructor-arguments
+ - providing constructor-arguments
- - destroyed instance access detection
+ - detecting access to destroyed instances

-This is achieved by decoupling instance access from the instance lifetime.
+This is achieved by decoupling instance access from the instance lifetime management.
 The following example illustrates the basic idea/usage:

 ```cpp
 #include <src/InstanceRegistration.h>